TK-the-bad-coder/CSC_CA1_2018/README.md

 Interview: Prepare to show Stripe Page, AWS S3 Bucket

-### Additional Notes / Other Important Things to take note of.
+### Additional Notes / Other Important Things to take note of

 There are SOME youtube videos to watch, that could help you better understand what are the missing details or hidden steps to take for the tasks above.
 Task 4 is relatively tricky.